What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 What are possible Complications?

-While chalazion is generally not harmful, it can lead to certain complications in both children and adults.
+While chalazion is generally not harmful, it can lead to certain complications in children and adults.
 Some possible complications of a chalazion include:

 Complications In Child